ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 - The named.conf file must have the named as the owning group and read permission at the group level.

 ### Analysis of the Default Zone configuration file

+- The /etc/named.rfc1912.zones is the default DNS zone configuration file that points to the zone databases located in the /var/named directory.
+This file is defined with the include directive in the named.conf file and is processed each time the DNS server daemon is started or restarted.

+- The default version of this file provides the DNS server with zone information for localhost only.
+For each zone statement, it specifies a zone name, its type (master for primary, slave for secondary, or forward for forwarding DNS server), its file name that stores zone data and the hostnames